Last Action Hero

 Lovers on Lithium

 They're not that bad off; if they were, this would probably be a different movie, and probably not a comedy.
 That said, it's amazing the things they do get right--I love the scene where Pat and Tiffany start talking about their meds, throwing names like Seroquel and Klonopin and Trazadone around like so many types of Hershey's Chocolates.
 It's a funny way to connect that feels perfectly true, with everyone around wondering at the foreign language they're suddenly spouting.
-I love how Pat seems to focus on a specific topic, then suddenly leaps into a plan of action: "I don't have an iPod.
+I love how Pat seems to focus on a specific topic, then suddenly swerves ninety degrees in a different direction: "I don't have an iPod.
 I don't have a phone.
 They don't let me make calls.
 I'm going to call Nikki."
-Some of the dialogue sound as if recorded or scribbled down from real institutions, then handed over for the actors to use.
+Some of the dialogue sound as if recorded or scribbled down from inmates from real institutions, then handed over for the actors to use.

 This is easily one of the best romantic comedies I've seen recently--is probably the only romantic comedy I've liked recently, which is a whole miracle right then and there.